-HL220 is the third course in a four-part sequence that covers the application of advanced emergency care in a pre-hospital setting.
+HL220 is the third course in a four-part sequence that covers the application of advanced emergency care in a prehospital setting.
 Review of topics from previous courses will continue to ensure mastery.
-Additional topics to be covered include trauma systems, mechanism of injury, bleeding, soft-tissue trauma, burns, face, and neck trauma, head trauma, spine trauma, chest trauma, abdominal trauma, genitourinary trauma, orthopedic trauma, and environmental trauma.
+Additional topics to be covered include trauma systems, mechanism of injury, bleeding, soft-tissue trauma, burns, face, and neck trauma, head trauma, spine trauma, chest trauma, abdominal trauma, genitourinary trauma, orthopedic trauma, and environmental emergencies.
 This course will also rely on content from Pharmacology III and Cardiology III to further develop the depth of learning.

-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
-Co-requisites: HL151, HL212, HL216, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.